BristechSRM/infrastructure/dataCenter/ansible/README.md

 Create the AWS stack under "cloudFormation".
 Make sure the private keys for ssh to the AWS Instances are available on your host.
-Update the locations and urls in the env_PNA variables and inventory.
+Update the locations and urls in the env_SRM variables and inventory.